HanyRabah/everydayproblem/README.md

 This repo is to solve Algorithm questions related for frontend. we will have a questions about Array manipulations and data structure.

+You can fork the repo and start solving the problem on your forked repo either wise I'll add the solution at the end of everyday.

 will keep the repo simple as possible so will only add questions folders will not use package.json maybe in future we will need it but now let's make it simple.